Astrophysical uncertainties challenge 21-cm forecasts: A primordial black hole case study: The 21-cm signal and exotic energy injection

 \subsubsection{Environmental properties}

-In this work, we adopt both the BHL and PR models to describe the accretion of a gas with a homogeneous density distribution onto PBHs.
-As mentioned above, the Universe is starting to develop virialized halos in the epoch of interest in this study, and some of these halos are forming stars, giving rise to the cosmic dawn.
+In this work, we adopt both the BHL and PR models to describe the accretion of a gas with a homogeneous density distribution onto PBHs.\footnote{Under this assumption, the energy injection is modeled in this work as homogeneous.
+The effects of inhomogeneous energy injection have been shown to have a small impact in the case of decaying dark matter~\cite{Sun:2023acy}.
+See also ref.~\cite{Sun:2025ksr} for a treatment of inhomogeneous energy injection in the case of evaporating and accreting PBHs.} As mentioned above, the Universe is starting to develop virialized halos in the epoch of interest in this study, and some of these halos are forming stars, giving rise to the cosmic dawn.
 However, prior to the end of the cosmic dawn and the onset of reionization, the vast majority of PBHs are still expected to be isolated in the cosmological medium rather than in virialized halos (see for instance Figure~14 in ref.~\cite{Jangra:2024sif} and ref.~\cite{Ricotti:2007au}).\footnote{See, however, ref.~\cite{Sun:2025ksr} for an analysis that also considers the contribution from some PBHs that are contained in virialized halos.} Hence, similarly to our previous work~\cite{Agius:2024ecw}, we take the cosmological background density of baryons to evolve with redshift as

 where $m_{\rm p}$ is the proton mass in grams and $z_{\rm rec} \simeq 1100$ is the redshift at recombination.
 The baryon sound speed is given by

 where $T_k$ is the gas temperature, $x_{\mathrm{e}}$ is the ionization fraction, and $\gamma$ is the adiabatic index.